RedaktionsNetzwerk-Deutschland/recruitment-task/README.md

 ### General Criteria
-- Layout should be responsible
+- Layout should be responsive
 - Highest possible PageSpeed Insights Scores
 - Provide documentation how to run the project locally
 - DRY and KISS